insure logo

 Here’s a breakdown of average car insurance rates in Kansas City by coverage type.

-Most states require drivers to carry a minimum amount of liability insurance to legally operate a vehicle, but the specific coverage limits vary by state.
-Liability insurance is designed to cover injuries or property damage you cause to others in an accident.
+Most states require drivers to purchase minimum liability insurance to drive legally, but the minimum required limits vary.
+This coverage helps pay for injuries or damage you cause to others in an accident.

 Average car insurance rates by gender in Kansas City